stevekinney/stevekinney.net/src/writing/svelte-markdown-preprocessor.md

 - It doesn't support layouts.
 - It doesn't support custom components.
-- I'm not entirely sure that Remark won't do bad things to you `{#each}` and `{#if}` blocks.
+- I'm not entirely sure that Remark won't do bad things to your `{#each}` and `{#if}` blocks.

-But, for the purposes of learning a little bit more about how preprocessing works in SvelteKit, I think we an go ahead and fly a mission accomplished banner.
+But, for the purposes of learning a little bit more about how preprocessing works in SvelteKit, I think we can go ahead and fly a mission accomplished banner.

 [mdsvex]: https://mdsvex.com/docs
 [Svelte]: https://svelte.dev/